Guest Article

 The four-phase NIETC designation process outlines guidance to assist the DOE in independently identifying potential NIETCs.
 The process aims to maximize the efficiency and effectiveness of an NIETC designation by identifying narrow geographic areas, meaningfully engaging stakeholders, and conducting any required environmental reviews.
 The DOE has completed the first two stages of review, information gathering and preliminary list development/public comments.
 The final two stages, public engagement and NIETC(s) designation, are anticipated to be completed early 2025.

-n Kansas, there has been some controversy surrounding the interplay of state transmission line siting authority and possible federal preemption by the federal government concerning the potential NIETC project in Kansas.
+In Kansas, there has been some controversy surrounding the interplay of state transmission line siting authority and possible preemption by the federal government concerning the potential NIETC project in Kansas.
 Any company seeking to build a transmission line in the state (for line siting purposes, transmission is defined as at least five miles in length and at least 230 kV or greater) must first obtain a certificate of convenience and necessity from the KCC to operate as a public utility.
 The utility is then required to apply for a transmission line siting permit.
 The siting process requires notice to affected landowners within 660 feet on each side of the center line of the proposed route and a public hearing.
 The KCC might also require an evidentiary hearing and provide for a public comment period.
-The KCC must act within 120 days of the date the siting application was filed.
+The KCC must act within 120 days of the date the siting application is filed.

 If the KCC denies a permit to build a transmission line, imposes conditions that impair the project, or the application has not been acted upon for over one year, there is federal siting backstop authority that would allow the Federal Energy Regulatory Commission to approve the siting of a transmission line.